staubibr/arslab-web/app-gis/paper.md

   - Their use cases

 ##### Evolution of GIS and GIS Web Applications

 As any experienced geographer today would know, spatio-temporal analysis involves the inquiry into the relationship between space and time.
 In 1854, epidemiologist Dr. John Snow was the first to exemplify this phenomena by creating a spatial risk model that listed incidences of cholera outbreak ([Caplan, et al., 2020](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7105112/#:~:text=John%20Snow%20was%20an%20epidemiologist,the%20cholera%20outbreak%20in%201854.https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7105112/#:~:text=John%20Snow%20was%20an%20epidemiologist,the%20cholera%20outbreak%20in%201854.)).
 As the 19th century lagged in advanced qualitative methods that many now take for granted, this is what would be known as the dark ages of Geographic Information Systems (GIS) ([All Answers Ltd., 2018](https://ukdiss.com/examples/geographic-information-system.php) & [Ali, 2020](https://www.researchgate.net/publication/340182760_Geographic_Information_System_GIS_Definition_Development_Applications_Components)).
 Only a near hundred years later did GIS come out of the dark ages when Rogers Tomlinson, the father of GIS, computerized the way field experts work with and analyze spatial data ([ESRI, n.d.](https://esripress.esri.com/storage/esripress/images/188/115391_webgis_chapter01.pdf)).
 Shortly afterwards, American Geographer Waldo Tobler conceived what would be hailed as Tobler's first law of geography (TFL).
 The creation of TFL emphasized the influence of location where near things are more related than distant things ([Foresman, Luscombe, 2016](https://www.tandfonline.com/doi/abs/10.1080/17538947.2016.1275830)) Even with all the advances that were taking place in the field of GIS, many of the applications used were standalone until 1993 when Xerox developed the first Web-based map viewer.
 Having GIS on the web opened many doors to mass sharing of information on a global-scale, new user experiences, cross-platform compatibility, and other geospatial services ([ESRI, n.d.](https://esripress.esri.com/storage/esripress/images/188/115391_webgis_chapter01.pdf)).
 The appeal to use Web-based GIS applications does not only apply to Geographers.
 In many forms of interdisciplinary research, the diverse field of Geography proves most useful.
 Through use of GIS, researchers can utilize web GIS platforms and software to better analyze, conceptualize, and interpret information.
 Regardless of the discipline research is being conducted in, [Regardless of the discipline in which research is conducted] if the research data contains spatial components then GIS will be there as a major facilitator in some form ([Rickles, et al., 2017](https://rgs-ibg.onlinelibrary.wiley.com/doi/full/10.1002/geo2.46)).

+### If the content below isn't useful, maybe find a use for it elsewhere?

 ##### The COVID-19 Pandemic and the Move to Remote Work